dan-nagle/h2m/README.txt

 General Information:
-The utilities required to build and run h2m are: CMake (preferably the most recent version), LLVM, Clang, curl or wget, bash, and standard unix utilities incliuding which, cut, mkdir, mv, and cd.
+The utilities required to build and run h2m are: CMake (preferably the most recent version), LLVM, Clang, curl or wget (only if downloads of CMake, LLVM, and Clang are needed), bash, and standard unix utilities.
+Though it was principally designed for bash shells, h2mbuild.sh may run under other shells including ksh and zsh.
+Other posix compliant shells may also work, but they have not been tested.
 LLVM and Clang are absolutely required to run h2m.
 The h2mbuild.sh script can handle the installation of this software if necessary.
 If CMake is not installed, (ie the command 'which cmake' fails) CMake will need to be installed.
 The build script can perform a "bare-bones" installation if requested.
-If LLVM and Clang are already installed, CMake will need information about where their header and library files are installed.
+If LLVM and Clang are already installed, CMake will need information about where their header and library files are located.
 The easiest way to provide this information is to provide the paths to the directories containing the LLVMConfig.cmake and ClangConfig.cmake files which will provide all the needed variables